HR Legal Provided by Advisor HR

-This level of client services allows Advisor HR service team to protect and help reduce any risk for the employers.
-Our in house council helps guide businesses through some of the most challenging issues that employers employers.
+This level of client services allows Advisor HR’s service team to protect and help reduce any risk for the employers.
+Our in house counsel helps guide businesses through some of the most challenging issues that employers face.

 What is HR Compliance?

 Compliance is an integral requirement of the Human Resources department.
 Aside from GDPR compliance, internal KPI assessments, and the regular auditing of documents and records, there are many factors managers need to be aware of to ensure HR compliance at all levels of a large or small business.

 HR, payroll and executive managers need to be aware of these changes and review all policies and practices to ensure HR compliance with updated applicable laws.

 There are various legal aspects that employers needs to be aware of to ensure compliance with HR labor laws.
 Here are some of the key HR laws facing Human Resources:

 Time and attendance tracking is one of the core functions of HR.
 Thus, it is important to make sure that employers are adhering to all relevant legal requirements of employee time tracking.

 According to the Federal Labor Standards Act (FLSA), records must include the date and time when employees start and stop working, as well as the number of hours employees clock each day and each week.
 State law may provide further specifications as to how employers can track employee hours and allocate overtime or time-in-lieu.

 The employers HR department has access to a broad spectrum of sensitive employee information.
 This can include tax and social security numbers, health records, personal addresses and phone numbers, and employment contracts.
 This personal data needs to be safeguarded to ensure compliance with data protection regulations.